Bell, Book & Candle (band)

-Bell, Book & Candle is a German musical group consisting of Jana Gross (vocals), Andy Birr (vocals, guitars, drums) and Hendrik Röder (vocals, bass guitar).
+Bell, Book & Candle is a German musical group consisting of Jana Gross (vocals), Andy Birr (vocals, guitars, drums) and Hendrik Röder (vocals, bass guitar), formed in 1995.

 Their first album to be released was Read My Sign in 1998.
 The album spawned a hit single called "Rescue Me" and featured a cover of a Sheryl Crow song, "Destiny".

 Birr is the son of Puhdys singer and guitarist Dieter Birr, and Röder is the son of Puhdys keyboardist Peter Meyer.